 He explained that humans are inherently social animals, and we’re habitually impelled or obligated to persuade other human beings or win them over for all sorts of reasons.
 He identified three distinct types of proof persuasive people use: ethos, logos and pathos.

-No matter how virtuous, groovy or sexy you see yourself, if your stakeholder views you as a bad ’un, a jerk or as despicable as they come, you’ll have an impossible time getting anywhere with them.
+No matter how virtuous, groovy or sexy you see yourself, if your stakeholder views you negatively or unfavourably, you’ll have an impossible time getting anywhere with them.